apache/infrastructure-website/content/pages/docker-hub-policy.md

 # Docker Hub use policy

 <a href="https://hub.docker.com/" target="_blank">Docker Hub</a> is the world's largest public registry for hosting Docker images.
-It is the default download source when you are working with docker.
+It is the default download source when you are working with Docker.

 A **Docker image** is a file with a set of instructions for building a Docker container.
 It is like a snapshot in virtual machine (VM) environments.